weecology/DeepForest/docs/getting_started.md

 ### Predict a tile

 Large tiles covering wide geographic extents cannot fit into memory during prediction and would yield poor results due to the density of bounding boxes.
-Often provided as geospatial .tif files, remote sensing data is best suited for the ```predict_tile``` function, which splits the tile into overlapping windows, perform prediction on each of the windows, and then reassemble the resulting annotations.
+Often provided as geospatial .tif files, remote sensing data is best suited for the ```predict_tile``` function, which splits the tile into overlapping windows, perform prediction on each of the windows, and then reassembles the resulting annotations.

 ```
 from deepforest import deepforest